smaggy/secret-archer/roderick.ortega.test.tool.framework/README.txt

 Check pom.xml for more detailed information.
 A zip file should be produced as a result of using the maven build system.

+Update 20121103 Roderick Ortega
+1. received the following error in the console.
+The path to the driver executable must be set by the webdriver.ie.driver system property; for more information, see http://code.google.com/p/selenium/wiki/InternetExplorerDriver.
+The latest version can be downloaded from http://code.google.com/p/selenium/downloads/list
+Nov 3, 2012 7:10:47 AM org.openqa.selenium.ie.InternetExplorerDriverServer initializeLib
+WARNING: This method of starting the IE driver is deprecated and will be removed in selenium 2.26.
+Please download the IEDriverServer.exe from http://code.google.com/p/selenium/downloads/list and ensure that it is in your PATH.
+Nov 3, 2012 7:10:51 AM org.apache.http.impl.client.DefaultRequestDirector tryExecute
+INFO: I/O exception (java.net.SocketException) caught when processing request: Software caused connection abort: recv failed Nov 3, 2012 7:10:51 AM org.apache.http.impl.client.DefaultRequestDirector tryExecute

+To resolve this error, install the ie driver to your local and remote systems where the tests will be executed from.

 Update 20121102 Roderick Ortega
 1. updated selenium version to 2.25.0 due to issue with executing with chromium driver
 2. checked in a demo web application implementation and runner template.  to execute page and workflow tests, use the runner in src/test/java.